Finding an Affordable Car Hire in Newcastle is Easy

 Newcastle is Australia’s sixth largest city, and is found on the NSW coast north of Sydney.
 It was once called ‘steel city’, it was one of the main contributor in NSW’s steel industry, together with Wollongong.
 However, Newcastle undergone change when the manufacture and transport of steel started to decreased.
 The NSW Government is working in bringing the industry back in Newcastle, but currently the city is growing and alive.
 Hire cars are a great way to explore the region and learn about the history of the area.

-Traveling long roads to Newcastle’s attractions would be best enjoyed with a hire car.
+- Traveling long roads to Newcastle’s attractions would be best enjoyed with a hire car.
 Go at your own pace and admire the scenery while preparing yourself for a grander view waiting at the end of the journey.
-Book your car rental with us now!

-- It’s so simple!
-Enter your travel plans into the search box and presto!
+- Booking your car rental with us is fast and easy.
+Simply enter your travel plans into the search box and presto!
 You will be taken to a list of available cars.

 - We totally understand that your plans may change at anytime.
 That’s why we will not charge you if you need to cancel your rental car booking.